Encharted Cook

 About This Recipe

 This is one of those recipes that has been kicking around with home cooks for a long time.
 My mom, in the 1960s, used to make spare ribs in the oven.
 We didn't have a grill or a smoker, so she cooked ribs in the oven low and slow and then glazed them with her own homemade barbecue sauce.
-Her ribs were always fall-off-the-bone tender, and no one would ever know that cooking them in the oven was the easiest way to cook spare ribs.
+Her ribs were always fall-off-the-bone tender, and no one would ever know that cooking them in the oven was the easiest way to cook spare ribs and still have great flavor.

 Back then, pork was a very fatty meat and we always parboiled the ribs to render off some of the fat before slow cooking them.
 These days, pork is much leaner, and you can skip that step which makes preparing oven ribs even easier.